mrsolak/nannospalax_altitude/README.md

-The R markdown script of Solak et al. 2024 research paper.
+The R markdown script of Solak et al. 2024.
+Altitude shapes gut microbiome composition accounting for diet and host genetics in a subterranean mole rat.
+JOURNAL.
+ISSUE. research paper.

 All the custom functions in the script were written by Jakub Kreisinger (see: https://www.researchgate.net/profile/Jakub-Kreisinger).

 The script contains the steps below: